Skip to main content

 Site-wide discovery

-Three standard files tell any AI agent where to find us and how to behave.
+Standard files and API documents tell any AI agent where to find us, how to behave, and how paid data is purchased.

 Discovery surfaces